ffund/intro-ml-tss21/slides/1-intro-ml.md

 ### Problems that may not be well suited to ML

 * There is an accurate and simple algorithm that will produce the desired output.
-* There is no "good" data available to train the model.
-* The model can be "tricked", with potentially severe consequences.
+* The model can be "tricked".
+* The model may introduce or exacerbate bias.
 * Need to audit or explain the output.
+* An incorrect result has very serious consequences.
 * Expects human empathy, creativity, insight.
+* There is no "good" data available to train the model.

 :::